crystal-lang/crystal-book/docs/tutorials/01_basics/02_variables.md

 In order to store a value and re-use it later, it can be assigned to a variable.

 For example, if you want to say `Hello Penny!` three times, you don't need to repeat the same string multiple times.
-Instead, you can assign it to a local variable and re-use it:
+Instead, you can assign it to a variable and re-use it:

 ```{.crystal .crystal-play}
 message = "Hello Penny!"